thenodeguy/node-express-redis-session/README.md

 # node-express-redis-session
 A basic and lean recipe for using Redis to store sessions.

+Demonstrates how the session can be stored in a Redis datastore, essential for scalable, non-RESTful web-applications that are not using session affinity.

+Read the <strong><code>cheatsheet.js</code></strong> for further examples of how the session can be created, retrieved, updated and deleted.

-Includes a setup script which will create the 'local/users' collection and insert a single default user:
+Includes a setup script which will create the
+<strong><code>local/users</code></strong> collection and insert a single
+default user:

 ```
 Username: admin
 Password: admin
 ```

-These credentials should be used to test the username/authentication.
+These credentials should be used to log into the application.

 Requirements
 -
 You will need a running MongoDB daemon.
 You will need a running Redis server.